 We offer a developmental assessment and care plan after your baby’s stay in the Neonatal Intensive Care Unit.

-At the Neonatal Comprehensive Care Program, part of Hassenfeld Children’s Hospital of New York at NYU Langone, we provide neurological and developmental assessments and early intervention services for our patients after they have graduated from the Neonatal Intensive Care Unit.
+At the Neonatal Comprehensive Care Program, part of Hassenfeld Children’s Hospital at NYU Langone, we provide neurological and developmental assessments and early intervention services for our patients after they have graduated from the Neonatal Intensive Care Unit.
 We provide the same services for infants born at other hospitals who are also at risk for developmental delays.

 Your baby initially undergoes a medical assessment that includes growth measurement, a general physical exam, and a neurologic assessment.
 Our child psychologist works in conjunction with our occupational therapist to do a full developmental evaluation of your infant’s motor, language, and cognitive development.
 We collaborate with other specialists including pediatric neurologists and pediatric rehabilitation physicians, depending on the individual needs of your infant.